BrNi05/vscpa/README.md

     - VSCPA will automatically add itself (and GCC if not present) to user PATH.
     - Upon success, the program will terminate, as no further setup needs to be done.
     - You can delete the shortcut since you will not need to use it again.
+    - On Linux and macOS, the terminal window will not appear if VSCPA is opened by double-clicking the executable, but it does it's job.
+- Restart your device to properly reload PATH variable.
 - Check the technical details section for more details.

 # Basic usage